 Some probiotics only have 1 strain.
 Your gut contains trillions of bacteria, and each strain of bacteria will have varying survival rates and health benefits.
 Therefore, it is important to choose a supplement with strains from different groups of good bacteria to ensure optimal results for your gut and eczema.

-For example, notice how the probiotic below contains 4 or 5 strains of probiotic bacteria, including L. Plantarum, L. Acidophilus, L. Rhamnosus.
+For example, a good probiotic will contain multiple strains of probiotic bacteria, including L. Plantarum, L. Acidophilus, L. Rhamnosus.
 The more good bacteria strains the better, so that it can help build different strains of good bacteria in our gut.

 But be aware that if you see a brand with 10+ strains with vague probiotic numbers (especially if it is really cheap on the market); there’s a reasonable chance they’re padding out the product to try and make it look more impressive than it is.
 With probiotics, you get what you pay for.